-- 20 On the first day of the week, early in the morning, while it was still dark, Mary of Magdala went to the tomb, and saw that the - stone had been removed.
-So she came running to Simon Peter, and to that other disciple who was Jesus' friend, and said to them, "They have taken away the Master out of the tomb, and - 3 we do not know where they have laid him!"
-So, Peter started - 4 off with that other disciple, and they went to the tomb.
-The two began running together; but the other disciple ran faster than - 5 Peter, and reached the tomb first.
-Stooping down, he saw the - 6 linen wrappings lying there, but did not go in.
-Presently Simon Peter came following behind him, and went into the tomb; and - 7 he looked at the linen wrappings lying there, and the cloth which had been on Jesus' head, not lying with the wrappings, but - 8 rolled up on one side, separately.
-Then the other disciple, who had reached the tomb first, went inside too, and he saw for - himself and was convinced.
-For they did not then understand the passage of scripture which says that Jesus must rise again 10 - from the dead.
-The disciples then returned to their companions. - Meanwhile Mary was standing close outside the tomb, weep-11 ing.
-Still weeping, she leant forward into the tomb, and per-12 ceived two angels clothed in white sitting there, where the body of Jesus had been lying, one where the head and the other where the feet had been.
-"Why are you weeping?" asked the angels.
-"They have taken my Master away," she answered, "and I do not
+- 20 On the first day of the week, early in the morning, while it was still dark, Mary of Magdala went to the tomb, and saw that the stone had been re- - 2 moved.
+So she came running to Simon Peter, and to that other disciple who was Jesus' friend, and said to them, 'They have taken away the Master out - of the tomb, and we do not know where they have laid him!'
+So, Peter - 4 started off with that other disciple, and they went to the tomb.
+The two began running together; but the other disciple ran faster than Peter, and - 5 reached the tomb first.
+Stooping down, he saw the linen wrappings lying - 6 there, but did not go in.
+Presently Simon Peter came following behind him, and went into the tomb; and he looked at the linen wrappings lying there, - 7 and the cloth which had been on Jesus' head, not lying with the wrap- - 8 pings, but rolled up on one side, separately.
+Then the other disciple, who had reached the tomb first, went inside too, and he saw for himself and - 9 was convinced.
+For they did not then understand the passage of scripture - 10 which says that Jesus must rise again from the dead.
+The disciples then returned to their companions. - 11 Meanwhile Mary was standing close outside the tomb, weeping.
+Still - 12 weeping, she leant forward into the tomb, and perceived two angels clothed in white sitting there, where the body of Jesus had been lying, - 13 one where the head and the other where the feet had been.
+'Why are you weeping?' asked the angels.
+'They have taken my Master away,' she - 14 answered, 'and I do not know where they have laid him.'
+After saying this, she turned round, and looked at Jesus standing there, but she did - 15 not know that it was Jesus.
+'Why are you weeping?
+Whom are you seeking?' he asked.
+Supposing him to be the gardener, Mary answered, 'If it was you, Sir, who carried him away, tell me where you have laid him, and I will take him away myself.' - 16 'Mary!' said Jesus.
+She turned round, and exclaimed in Hebrew, 'Rab- - 17 boni!' (or, as we should say, "teacher").
+'Do not hold me,' Jesus said; 'for I have not yet ascended to the Father.
+But go to my brothers, and tell them that I am ascending to him who is my Father and their Father, my God and their God.'
+Mary of Magdala went and told the disciples that she had seen the Master, and that he had said this to her.